johnveloper/vue-todo-v2/readme.md

 # VueTodo V2
 Functionality the same as as in [VueTodo V1](https://github.com/johnveloper/vue-todo-v1), but significant change in code.
-I will learn and create reusable Vue components, from which the app will be composed of.
-Let's go.
+I learnt how to create and use components, and applied it to this iteration of my VueTodo.